adityaprabhat01/ImageCaptioning/README.md

 # ImageCaptioning
 Generated captions for the input image.
->Iintegrated beam search algorithm but needs improvement.
+>Integrated beam search algorithm but needs improvement.